Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Proposed Methods

 \subsection{Overview}

 Our methods aim to reconstruct a high-resolution image $I^{\text{SR}}\in R^{Wr\times Hr\times C}$ from a low-resolution image $I^{\text{LR}}\in R^{W\times H\times C}$, where $W$ and $H$ are the width and height of the LR image, $r$ is the upscaling factor, and $C$ is the number of channels of the color space.
 This section details our two strategies within the GAN framework for image super-resolution in order: FASRGAN and Fs-SRGAN.
-We propose a fine-grained attention in FASRGAN to make the generator focus on the difficult parts of image reconstruction instead of treating every part equally.
-At the same time, we propose a feature-sharing mechanism in Fs-SRGAN by sharing the shallow feature extraction of the generator and the discriminator.
-These two strategies contribute to the overall perceptual quality for SR. For simplicity, we use the same network architecture as ESRGAN~\cite{wang2018esrgan} for the generator.
+Specifically, we propose a fine-grained attention mechanism in FASRGAN to make the generator focus on the difficult parts of image reconstruction based on the score map from the UNet-like discriminator, instead of treating each part equally.
+We further propose a feature-sharing mechanism in Fs-SRGAN by sharing the low-level feature extractor of the generator and the discriminator.
+Both networks update the gradient of the shared low-level feature extractor in the training phase, which could make the model more compact while keeping enough representation power.
+These two strategies contribute to the overall perceptual quality for SR, respectively.
+For simplicity, we use the same network architecture as ESRGAN~\cite{wang2018esrgan} for the generator to generate the SR images from the input LR images.